 PARK RIDGE, N.J., Nov.
 8, 2012 /PRNewswire/ — The Hertz Corporation (NYSE: HTZ) and Liberty Tire Recycling today launched the first nationwide tire recycling program in the U.S. car rental industry.
-Liberty Tire Recycling is the largest tire recycling company in North America and converts used tires into rubber feedstock and other materials that can be used for a wide variety of eco-friendly products and services.
-Hertz will leverage Liberty’s nationwide service to collect its used tires, more than 160,000 annually, which will be transformed into a range of products for playgrounds, public parks, highways and other applications.
+Liberty Tire Recycling is the largest tire recycling company in North America.
+It converts used tires into rubber feedstock and other materials.
+Those materials can be used for a wide variety of eco-friendly products and services.
+Hertz will leverage Liberty’s nationwide service to collect its used tires.
+So that’s more than 160,000 annually.
+This will be transformed into a range of products for playgrounds, public parks, highways and other applications.

 “Hertz leads in sustainability throughout our operations, products and services.
 Today, we take the next step forward and launch the first zero landfill waste tire program in the industry,” said Mark Frissora, Chairman and CEO of Hertz.
 “Through our partnership with Liberty Tire Recycling, we are implementing the first national tire recycling program and again set the pace for our sector.”

-Liberty provides recycled rubber feedstock which produces a range of products including:
+Liberty provides recycled rubber feedstock which produces a range of products.
+Some are including:

 - Landscaping & Home Garden: Liberty converts tires into unique rubber mulch.
 Mulch that is non-allergenic and harmless to plants, pets and children.
 Rubber mulch resists washing away during heavy rains.
 More interesting it will not sustain mold, fungus growth or insect infestation.
 Plus, consumers save money because colorfast rubber mulch lasts much longer than wood mulch.

 - Flooring & Playground Markets: Kid-friendly mats and playground safety surfacing made from recycled tire rubber keep little falls fun and flexible, not hard and hurtful.